 - Maybe you’re miserable in your relationship, but you are petrified to leave.

 I’d heard about abandonment issues in my college psych courses, but I never really understood it at a deep level until it came upon me like a tsunami in my mid-thirties.

 One of the reasons I never really experienced this fear intensely is because shortly after high school I secured myself in a relationship.
 Under the surface, I had no idea I was dealing with an INSECURE ATTACHMENT STYLE that formed in childhood.

 I did what most women did at that time: got married, had three children and for the most part, I felt safe and secure.
 I did not feel the fear of abandonment – at least consciously.

 Under The Surface

-Fast forward 15 years when I decided that I wanted a divorce and jump into a different relationship.
+Fast forward 15 years when I decided that I wanted a divorce and jump into a different relationship with someone of the same sex.
 A relationship that wasn’t so safe.
 I’d also been chipping away at my soul for years, losing parts of “me” all along the way.
 Leaked my power out all over the place.
 I had quite a bit of emotionally baggage I’d never dealt with.

 It was in that relationship that the fear of abandonment and I became well acquainted.

 See, codependency (or Anxious-Preoccupied Attachment Style) and the fear of abandonment go hand in hand.
 While not everyone struggling with codependency has a fear of abandonment, it is likely that those who have a fear of abandonment are struggling with codependency on some level.